fishsaidno/push/docs/FIREBASE.md

 ## Background
 These changes introduce a new token type `{ fcm: <token> }`.
 Only tokens keyed with fcm will be handled by these changes.
-You can continue using apn and gcm tokens and they will be handled as before.
+You can continue using apn and gcm keyed tokens and they will be handled as before.

 You can send notifications for both Android and iOS via FCM (for iOS, Firebase handles sending the notifications to APNS for you).
 You can also continue sending notifications for iOS using APNS directly, using the existing apn/ios functionality of this package.